 Minor Upgrades

-To enable Automatic Minor Upgrades follow these steps:
+To enable automatic minor upgrades, follow these steps:

 1. Go to your Umbraco Cloud project.

-2. Go to Settings -> Automatic Upgrades.
+2. Navigate to Configuration -> Automatic Upgrades.

-3. Enable Automatic Minor Upgrades
+3. Enable Automatic Minor Upgrades.

 For projects where automatic minor upgrades are enabled, having a Development environment is not compulsory.
 However, it is highly recommended to facilitate a smoother and more controlled upgrade experience.
 In cases where manual upgrades are necessary, a Development environment becomes essential.